 The large 90mm gun on this vehicle is imposing and indicates the power of these tank destroyers.
 As no coaxial machine gun was mounted and the gunner was stationed to the gun's right side, the left side of the gun shield was bereft of apertures.
 Track grousers and spare track shoes are stowed on the hull sides, and bosses for auxiliary armor can be seen on on the hull front and sides.
 (Photo by Richard S. Eshleman.)

-This vehicle was also based on a late-production hull, since the auxiliary armor bosses have been omitted from the rear sides.
-The drivers' periscopes in their open hatch doors can be seen.
+This vehicle was based on a late-production hull, since the auxiliary armor bosses have been omitted from the rear sides.
+The driver's periscope in its open hatch door can be seen.
 The vehicle's siren is placed just outboard of the left-hand headlight group.

 The semi-circular gun shield helps differentiate this vehicle from the M10, as the M10's gun shield was more pyramidal.

 A frontal view of the gun shield is provided here; note that the turret on this vehicle is pointed to the rear.
 This carriage has been fitted with the folding armored roof, the outboard doors of which are open.

 The aperture for the gunner's M76D telescope was stepped.